lwjohnst86/tagDiabetes/doc/manuscript.md

 20:2n-6.

 Both clinically-measured TAG and total TAGFA concentration had very strong negative associations with all outcome variables.
-There were no significant interactions by time, sex, or ethnicity for any of the TAGFA (data not shown).
-A tabular presentation of the GEE results is shown in Table  4 for unadjusted models and Table  5 for adjusted models.
+While there were a few significant interactions by time in unadjusted models, after inclusion of covariates in the model, these interactions were attenuated (data not shown).
+There were no significant interactions by sex or ethnicity for any of the TAGFA (data not shown).
+We ran sensitivity analyses to identify which covariate attenuated the beta-cell function associations from the unadjusted model.
+We found that including waist circumference in the model lead to the attenuation of associations, shown in Supplemental Figure  4.
+A tabular presentation of the GEE results is shown in Supplemental Table  3 for unadjusted models and Supplemental Table  4 for adjusted models.

 ## Clustering of TAGFA by metabolic measures

-To determine which components to use, internal CV showed that the first two components gave the highest amount of explained variance (data not shown).
-Confirming the findings from the GEE models, PLS analysis on the beta-cell function measures revealed that there was a low correlation (though significant at p<0.001) between the predicted values and the actual values (r= 0.25 to 0.24), suggesting poor predictability.
-While the clustering of TAGFA from the PLS results of the beta-cell function measures were similar to the insulin sensitivity measures, only the insulin sensitivity measures are presented given the higher predictive ability.
+The PLS analysis corroborated the findings from the GEE models.

-The PLS results for the insulin sensitivity (Figure  9) revealed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7.
-These TAGFA loaded strongly (meaning the fatty acids fell between the dashed and solid circles) and negatively on HOMA2-%S and ISI, suggesting this cluster of TAGFA tracks together with lower insulin sensitivity.
+The insulin sensitivity (Figure  7) PLS results showed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7.
+These TAGFA loaded strongly and negatively on HOMA2-%S and ISI, suggesting this cluster of TAGFA tracks together with lower insulin sensitivity.
 The TAGFA 20:2n-6, 20:5n-3, 22:5n-3, and 22:6n-3 loaded positively on both insulin sensitivity measures.
-No other TAGFA loaded strongly, the results of which remained after running the PLS model on the cross-validated testing set.
-The PLS model for insulin sensitivity had good predictive ability, determined by correlating the predicted outcome values with the actual values (HOMA2-%S: r=0.46, p<0.001; ISI: r=0.39, p<0.001).
+No other TAGFA loaded strongly.
+The PLS model for insulin sensitivity had good predictive ability, with a high correlation between the predicted outcome values against the actual values (HOMA2-%S: r=0.46, p<0.001; ISI: r=0.39, p<0.001).

+The beta-cell function PLS results showed clustering of similar fatty acids, however there there was a low correlation (though significant at p<0.001) between the predicted values and the actual values (r=0.25 to 0.24), suggesting poor predictability.
+Given the low predictability, only the insulin sensitivity measures are presented.
+We used the extracted PLS scores as the predictor variable in the GEE models and found negative associations of the first component on all outcome variables, with the strongest association being with the insulin sensitivity variables (beta=10.2, all p<0.001; using PLS scores constrained by ISI).

 # Discussion